johnfedoruk/bangular/aio/content/guide/singleton-services.md

 imports `CoreModule`, any services that `CoreModule` provides are available throughout the app, because it is a root of the injector tree.
 It will also be a singleton because the injector lifetime of the `AppModule` is for the duration of the application.

-Angular registers the `UserService` provider with the app root injector, making a singleton instance of the `UserService` available to any component that needs it, whether that component is eagerly or lazily loaded.
+Bangular registers the `UserService` provider with the app root injector, making a singleton instance of the `UserService` available to any component that needs it, whether that component is eagerly or lazily loaded.